-WIC defines low-income families as any household making less than 185% of the poverty level.
-For a household of three people, that would mean an annual income less than $37,167.
+WIC defines low-income families as households making less than 185% of the poverty level.
+For a household of three people, that would mean an annual income of less than $37,167 (as of 2017; see eligibility guidelines for current income limits).
 Additional family members will raise the eligibility number, even if the additional children are too old to personally qualify for WIC benefits.

-Our family of six qualifies for WIC because we make less than $60,255 each year, but we only receive vouchers for our youngest child.
+Our family of six qualifies for WIC because we make less than $60,255 yearly, but we only receive vouchers for our youngest child.
 WIC is a separate program from Supplemental Nutrition Assistance Program (SNAP), but any family that qualifies for SNAP benefits will automatically qualify for WIC as well.

 How WIC Benefits Military Families

 Many military families with children qualify for WIC benefits because the military base pay is so low.
 Additional pay like Basic Allowance for Housing (BAH) and Overseas Cost of Living Allowance (COLA) are not counted when applying for WIC benefits.

 WIC legislation and regulations also provide State agencies the option to exclude certain housing payments and other allowances provided to military personnel in determining WIC eligibility.
 Here is a list of items excluded from WIC calculations:

 - Overseas Continental U.S. (OCONUS) Cost-of-Living Allowances (COLA)

 Even after the pay raise in 2017, most enlisted families at rank E-6 and below with one child will qualify for WIC.
 Because the WIC qualifications are calculated based on household size, families with more children could qualify for WIC even as an E-8 with 18 years of military service.
 After the 2017 pay raise, officer families with one child will not qualify for WIC, but they might if they have more than one child.